loveencounterflow/coffeenode-mojikura/README.md

 that share a common subject and predicate, but have different values—in the examples given above, that observation readily applies to the readings and the componential analysis.
 To accommodate for this, we bluntly stipulate that each phrase shall bear an index which counts all occurrances of a given subject / predicate pair, and that the index shall be treated as the 'value' of the predicate, as it were.
-We can then write out the facts about the components of '業' as
+Using zero-based indices we can then write out the facts about the components of '業' as

     glyph:業,has/shape/component:0,glyph:业
     glyph:業,has/shape/component:1,glyph:𦍎

-Secondly, there will be facts we do not want to store as texts—prices, lengths, truth values, geographic locations, dates and so forth; there will even be subjects that should not be stored as texts, e.g. when we want to state what happened in the year 690 CE<sup>4</sup>, we want to store the subject as a date, since only then can we take advantage of all the date-related features that Lucene offers.
+Secondly, there will be object values we do not want to store as texts—prices, lengths, truth values, geographic locations, dates and so forth; there will even be subjects that should not be stored as texts, e.g. when we want to state what happened in the year 690 CE<sup>4</sup>, we want to store the subject as a date, since only then can we take advantage of all the date-related features that Lucene offers.
 The next section states that dates are associated with the sigil 'd', and integers with 'i'; in order to get the data type sigil unambiguously into a phrase, we can put it into round brackets and prefix the subject or object key with it.
-Here are two of the seven facts the English Wikipedia has recorded about the year 690:
+Here are two of the seven facts the English Wikipedia has recorded about the year 690, and one meta-fact:

     (d)year:690,politics/china/emperor/investiture:0,person:wuzetian
     (d)year:690,culture/china/character/created:0,glyph:曌